 chassis to fit 1/24 and 1/25 scale model body's.

 That should keep me out of trouble... maybe.

 Slot.it Nissan R390 GT1 kit with House of Kolor's

 Copper to Green Flip.
 "A Snow Day Project"

-built in 2002.
-I thought vinyl kitchen table cloths, like grandma
+to clean.
+I thought vinyl kitchen table

 wired to a computer running